 Bulldog spent his life giving to others.
 He saw no race, age or status.
 He ran a prison ministry and volunteered many years with the Boys and Girls Club of Burlington, where he unconditionally loved and mentored those who became “Bulldog’s Kids.”

 In recent years, Bulldog started a Celebrate Recovery group at Harvest Baptist Church where he had been a member for 37 years.
 His passion was sharing his faith and his own recovery journey to encourage others that there is freedom in Christ from the bondage of addiction.

 He wrote five books about the valleys and mountaintops of his life.
 In his short book, “Bulletproof,” Bulldog wrote, “Dr. Falwell told his preacher boys that God’s man is indestructible until God is through with him.”
 Although that day has finally come, there is no doubt his legacy of love and faith will live on.

 Visitation will be Thursday, February 6 from 6-8 pm at Harvest Baptist Church, 3741 S. Church Street, Burlington, NC 27215.
 The celebration of his life will be Friday, February 7 at 2:00 pm, also at the church.

 The family would like to thank Dr. Daniel Bensimhon and the entire LVAD team at Moses Cone Hospital.
 Bulldog loved you all and was so thankful for your care.

 In lieu of flowers, donations can be sent to Harvest Baptist Church for the Celebrate Recovery group and to publish Bulldog’s books.
 Through them, his message of salvation, hope and freedom in Christ will continue.

-To send flowers to Joseph "Bulldog" Edwards' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joseph "Bulldog" Edwards, please visit our floral store.